 — Mohammed Hoque

 Initially, ICE charged Mohammed with three allegations, two of which were eventually dropped in a series of hearings that the family attended during the 40 days.
-The sole remaining charge is based on his social media posts supporting Palestinian civilians during the Israel-Hamas conflict—posts which are not deportable offenses.
+The third charge was based on one social media post that supported Palestinian civilians during the Israel-Hamas conflict.
+This is NOT a deportable offense.
 On May 5, a U.S. District Judge ruled there was no basis to detain Mohammed, and he was finally released on May 7.

-A group of professors and local clergy formed a task force to advocate for Mohammed and investigate the conditions of his detention.
+A group of professors and local clergy formed a task force to investigate the conditions of his detention.
 We are also helping raise funds to get him back on track—physically, emotionally, and academically.

 Your Support Will Help With: